Top C# Interview Questions

 C#NamespaceCode Organization

 A namespace organizes code into logical groups to avoid naming conflicts and improve readability.
+Example:

 namespace MyApp {